coredds/brimir/README.md

 ## Status

-**Project Status:** Feature Complete
+**Project Status:** Active Development
 **Current Version:** 0.1.1
 **Last Updated:** November 25, 2025

-All core features are implemented and tested with 82 comprehensive test cases.
-The core achieves consistent 60 FPS emulation on modern hardware with full expansion cartridge support.
+Core features are implemented and tested with 82 comprehensive test cases.
+The core achieves consistent 60 FPS emulation on modern hardware.
+Expansion cartridge support is functional but has some limitations (see Known Issues below).

 ## Features